-Had the defendant filed a motion to reopen in 1999 based on these preliminary diagnoses, the case law discussed below dictated that his petition would have been dismissed as insufficient.
-For instance, in Ray v State, 984 SW2d 236 (Tenn.
+Furthermore, state law provides that in collateral proceedings, the criminal defendant must first secure the evidence that will establish his innocence and/or lead to a different result.
+In Ray v.
+State, 984 SW2d 236 (Tenn.
 Crim.
 App.
 1997), the defendant sought to reopen his post-conviction proceedings on the basis of actual innocence.
 He moved the court for permission to test the alleged murder weapon and perform ballistic analysis, which the trial court granted.
-However, on appeal, the Tennessee Court of Criminal Appeals, reversed the trial court, refusing defendant's request to obtain discovery or testing of physical evidence and found that the request to reopen the post-conviction proceedings was "premature" and was therefore denied.
-Because of the importance of this case to the instant case, petitioner will quote from the Tennessee Court of Appeals opinion extensively:

-Under the 1995 revisions to the Post-Conviction Procedure Act, a petitioner may now file a motion in the trial court to reopen a prior post-conviction petition if "[t]he claim in the motion is based upon new scientific evidence establishing that such petitioner is actually innocent of the offense or offenses for which the petitioner was convicted."
-Tenn.Code Ann. § 40-30-217(a)(2) (Supp.1996) (emphasis added).
+However, on appeal, the Tennessee Court of Criminal Appeals, reversed the trial court, refusing defendant's request to obtain discovery or testing of physical evidence and found that the request to reopen the postconviction proceedings was "premature" and was therefore denied.
+Because of the importance of this case to the instant case, petitioner will quote from the Tennessee Court of Appeals opinion extensively: Under the 1995 revisions to the Post-Conviction Procedure Act, a petitioner may now file a motion in the trial court to reopen a prior post-conviction petition if "[t]he claim in the motion is based upon new scientific evidence establishing that such petitioner is actually innocent of the offense or offenses for which the petitioner was convicted."
+Tenn.Code Ann. §40-30-217(a)(2) (Supp.1996) (emphasis added).
 In December, 1995, the petitioner filed a motion to reopen his prior 238 post-conviction petition based upon this statutory ground.
 After a hearing on the motion, the trial court entered an order on March 6, 1997, finding that "the petitioner has shown the existence of valid scientific methodology and technology capable of providing new scientific evidence of his innocence" and that "the ballistic material in evidence will not be significantly damaged, destroyed nor altered by the testing proposed." (emphasis added).
 Because of this Court's previous order, however, the trial court was precluded from allowing the petitioner to proceed with the testing.

-In opposition to the petitioner's motion, the state correctly argues that Tenn.Code Ann. § 40-30-217(b) (Supp.1996) mandates that the motion to reopen include affidavits which set out the factual basis underlying the ground for relief.
+In opposition to the petitioner's motion, the state correctly argues that Tenn.Code Ann. \S 40-30-217(b) (Supp.1996) mandates that the motion to reopen include affidavits which set out the factual basis underlying the ground for relief.
 Accordingly, the state contends that the Post-Conviction Procedure Act does not provide the petitioner a vehicle for obtaining discovery.
 We agree.
-In order to satisfy the requirements of § 40-30-217, a petitioner must delineate, in the motion to reopen, the new scientific evidence that has already been secured and which will establish his or her actual innocence.
+In order to satisfy the requirements of \S 40-30-217, a petitioner must delineate, in the motion to reopen, the new scientific evidence that has already been secured and which will establish his or her actual innocence.